tintin10q/MC-obfuscator-bedrock-flask/README.md

+> [!warning]
+> This is outdated the regexes have to be fixed or even better implement a propper parser.

 # bedrock-function-obfuscator
 The obfuscation works with the minecraft_obfuscate module created by me

 First turn every function file into a class.